Huffe2012/Phishing-Simulation/README.md

 Install an Email Client

-Companies typically use email clients like Outlook or Gmail can be used, I used Mozilla Thunderbird because it is free, open-source, and works well on Ubuntu.
+Companies typically use email clients like Outlook or Gmail.
+I used Mozilla Thunderbird because it is free, open-source, and works well on Ubuntu.

 **Installed Thunderbird on your Ubuntu VM**: